 About Me

 My name is Susan Storm and I’m the founder of Psychology Junkie.
 As an MBTI® certified practitioner and Enneagram coach (certified through Beth McCord’s “Become an Enneagram Coach” program) I love to help people realize just how unique and one-of-a-kind they are.
 Through understanding Myers-Briggs® typology and the Enneagram I’ve been able to help people realize their potential and have more empathy for their weaknesses.
-In my years as a practitioner and coach, I’ve created this website as a resource that anyone can explore to develop their understanding of themselves and others.
+In my years as a practitioner and coach, I’ve worked with literally thousands of people to help them clarify their type and have better understanding of themselves.
+Through that experience, I’ve created this website as a resource that anyone can explore to develop their understanding of themselves and others.

 Oh, and for the record, I’m an INTJ in the Myers-Briggs® system and a 4w5 (self-preservation) in the Enneagram system.
 I’m also a homeschool mom of five (yes, five) children.
 Using my knowledge of psychological type has helped me in every aspect of my life, from parenting to marriage to entrepreneurship.
 I hope it can help you, too!